-Initiated in 1998 by German LSE students, the German Symposium has become an important date in the university’s calendar.
+Initiated in 2002 by German LSE students and hosted by the LSE German Society ever since, the German Symposium has become an important date in the university’s calendar.
 During the Symposium we examine current issues relevant to Germany and its role in Europe and the world.
 Featuring a wide variety of events ranging from keynote speeches to discussion panels, we offer the opportunity for political and intellectual debate.
 Over the years we have consistently attracted renowned economists, executives, politicians and academics to speak at the Symposium.

 GERMAN SYMPOSIUM 2017

 In 2017, the guiding motto “Risking Transition” will serve as a springboard to launch into detailed discussions on a variety of current affairs.
 Transition in the political, business and cultural landscape is the all-pervasive feature of our time.
 The kind of transition we witness today is faster than ever before.
 Countless opportunities await.
 However, transition also involves risk – changing the status quo is always a leap into the unknown.